Submissions for this consultation have now closed.

-The Transport Agency is consulting, on behalf of the Minister of Transport, on Land Transport Rule: Light-vehicle Brakes Amendment 2019.
+The Transport Agency consulted on behalf of the Minister of Transport, on Land Transport Rule: Light-vehicle Brakes Amendment 2019.

 Read the media release regarding this consultation

 In the interest of good government, openness and transparency, the complete cabinet paper can be viewed here:

 Cabinet paper: Proposed consultation for mandating anti-lock braking systems for motorcycles(external link)

 The proposed amendment Rule requires all motorcycles entering service in New Zealand after a specified date to be equipped with either an anti-lock braking system or a combined braking system (subject to some exceptions).
 It also removes a requirement for twinned-wheel motor tricycles to be fitted with a park brake.

 The Summary of proposals (overview) accompanies, and sets in context, the public consultation (yellow) draft of Land Transport Rule: Light-vehicle Brakes Amendment .

 The draft amendment Rule sets out only the proposed Rule changes and should be read together with the latest consolidated Light-vehicle Brakes Rule.